KaiTheRedNinja/NPAmbsGuide/Notes.docc/Topics/Product Knowledge/Product Knowledge.md

 - Common ICT Programme
 - Common Engineering Programme

-After Y1S2, they choose which course to take.
+After Y1S1 (or Y1S2 for BA), they choose which course to take.
 ALL Y1 STUDENTS IN EACH SCHOOL TAKE THE SAME MODULES.
 You will NOT BE "BEHIND".

 @Small {